 8. Decline Push-Ups

 You’ll need a bit of flexibility for these, and I’d also advise using a set of push-up stands.
 The push press will give you more shoulder flexion, reduce the strain on your wrists, and give you a longer range of motion.

 One way to do these is to get into a downward dog position.
 While keeping your legs perfectly straight, bend your elbows to allow your upper body to lower down towards the ground.

 From there, push back up to complete the movement in the starting posture to improve your shoulder flexion.

 An alternative is to put your feet on top of a bench so that you’re in a downward-facing push-up position.
-Ideally, your chest should be slightly lower than your ankles to force more pressure on your deltoid muscles .
+Ideally, your chest should be slightly lower than your ankles to force more pressure on your front deltoid muscles .

 9. Front Cable Raise